 Ryan Shuler via Facebook - "The other night I went to see The Seeing Place Theater's production of Macbeth with Anastasia Ignatova and absolutely loved it.
 What they've accomplished is something truly extraordinary, and I encourage everyone to see it before it closes!
 Shows run until the 22nd.
 You'll be supporting my good friend Ari Veach, the other talented artists involved, and the independent theater scene right here in New York!"

-And... here is some feedback from the patrons from one of the ticketing clubs we donate to:
+And... here is some feedback from the patrons from one of the low-income communities we donate to:

 "When I awoke the morning after the show, I was still thinking about it.
 I've never been moved so deeply by a piece of theater—and I mean moved in my gut, in my entire body.
 I almost can't explain it except to say that the power of the players, every one of them, penetrated me from head to toe.
 If you think you know what commitment is, see this show at The Seeing Place."